cheng-alvin/jas/README.md

 |⚠️ | Jas is under development and is **NOT STABLE** for use.
 Please make sure it's NOT used for production purposes!! **NO WARRANTY WILL BE PROVIDED AS PER THE LICENSE**|
 | -------- | ------- |

-Jas is a minimal, fast and simple zero-dependdency assembler for the x64 family of processors, jas not only aims to be fast and simple when using it but also aims to be a learning reasource for others to learn about low-level system programming and the x64 instruction set.
+<p align="center" padding="10px"> Jas is a minimal, fast and simple zero-dependdency assembler for the x64 family of processors, jas not only aims to be fast and simple when using it but also aims to be a learning reasource for others to learn about low-level system programming and the x64 instruction set.
+Useful for implementing into compilers, operating systems and JIT interpreters and other types of utilites that need compilation to ELF or just a plain enocded buffer. </p>

-### 🏗️ Basic usage
+### ⚡Quick start
 ```c
 #include <jas.h>